 What is HPV?

-Human Papillomavirus, commonly known as HPV is a sexually transmitted infection (STI) which, according to the Centers for Disease Control and Prevention (CDC), “is so common that nearly all sexually active men and women get the virus at some point in their lives.”
+Human Papillomavirus, commonly known as HPV is a sexually transmitted infection (STI) which, according to the Centers for Disease Control and Prevention (CDC), “is so common that nearly all sexually active men and women get a strain of the HPV virus at some point in their lives.”

 Let’s break it down.

 HPV has existed for thousands of years, evolving as a virus alongside humans.
-Originally diagnosed in animals in the 1930’s, by the 1970’s Dr. Harald Zur Hausen discovered that HPV was causing cervical cancer.
-Today, we know that HPV can cause 6 different types of cancer.
+Originally diagnosed in animals in the 1930’s, by the 1970’s, Dr. Harald Zur Hausen discovered that HPV was causing cervical cancer.
+Today, we know that HPV can cause 6 different types of cancer and one rare condition (RRP).

 HPV can cause 6 types of cancer: